 |Graduation Date||Coverage Termination Date|

-- Undergraduate, graduate, and professional visiting international exchange students may submit a Request to Terminate Form for the Spring or Summer.
-In addition to submitting this form, students will be required to show proof of departure from the U.S. (i.e. boarding pass and/or passport exit stamp).
-Request to Terminate forms and supporting documentation should be submitted to the Chair of the Student Health Insurance Appeals Committee, Elizabeth Boyd.
-The following deadlines apply:
+- Undergraduate, graduate, and professional visiting international exchange students may also submit a Request to Terminate Form if you are leaving the United States.
+You will be required to show proof of departure from the U.S. (i.e. boarding pass and/or passport exit stamp).
+Coverage will be terminated as of the last day of the month you resided in the United States.